Use Team Foundation version control commands

 Use the following commands to administer your version control system:

-See also: Administering Team Foundation Version Control (Visual Studio 2010).
+See also: Managing Team Foundation Version Control (Visual Studio 2010).

 The syntax of each command appears at the top of each reference topic.